christophhart/hise_documentation/Tutorial1.md

 The interface and the samples are kindly provided by [Wavesfactory](http://wavesfactory.com)

-Before we start, let's take a look at the interface of HISE first.
+Before we start, let's take a look at the interface of HISE.

 ## Start up HISE